aiplanethub/genai-stack/docs/components/README.md

     }
     ```

-    Here,
+    **Here,**

-    2.1. **model'** is the key llmstack uses to extact the details of model to run.
+    2.1. **model** is the key llmstack uses to extact the details of model to run.

-    2.2. **name** key should have a value that you will want to run.
+    2.2. **name** should have a value that you will want to run.
 To check list of available prebuilt model, run the command `llmstack list-models` from the terminal in the environment where it is installed.

-    2.3. **fields** Holds a nester json required for passing to the model as arguements(if any).
+    2.3. **fields** Holds a nested json required for passing to the model as arguements(if any).
-    Since we want to _ggml-gpt4all-j-v1.3-groovy_ gpt4all model, we added the value for the model field as _ggml-gpt4all-j-v1.3-groovy_.
+    Since we want to use _ggml-gpt4all-j-v1.3-groovy_ gpt4all model, we added the value for the model field as _ggml-gpt4all-j-v1.3-groovy_.
 If we want to use _orca-mini-3b.ggmlv3.q4_0_, then we can set it as the value.

-    The nested json for fields depends on the model.
+    **NOTE:** The nested json for fields depends on the model.

 2. Import the required model(Here we will use gpt4all model) and initalize it and predict it.

     ```python
     from llm_stack.model import Gpt4AllModel
-    m = Gpt4AllModel(config="llm_stack_config.json")# config should have the path to the config.json file that was created above. print(m.predict(query="Python program to add two numbers"))
+    m = Gpt4AllModel(config="llm_stack_config.json") # config should have the path to the config.json file that was created above. print(m.predict(query="Python program to add two numbers"))
     ```